Bertrand256/dash-masternode-tool/doc/deterministic-mn-migration.md

 #### Step 6.
 Summary - final actions
 ![Summary](img/dmn/wizard-summary.png)

-The summary page will show all relevant values (eg. private keys) used during the process.
+The summary page will show all relevant values (e.g. private keys) used during the process.
 Most of them will be copied to the masternode configuration in DMT, nevertheless it's worth saving them in a separate file.